 Figure 3 is an example to show the difference between the operational 12.5-km ASCAT product and the coastal product.
-It is clear that the coastal product is capable to compute winds closer to the coast which yields many more wind vectors, especially in the areas between the isles in this part of the Mediterranean.
+It is clear that the coastal product is capable to compute winds closer to the coast which yields many more wind vectors, especially in the areas between the islands in this part of the Mediterranean.

-Note that the three coastal product data sets used in this report have been constructed using a land-sea mask containing 400 grid points between equator and pole.
+Note that the three coastal product data sets used in this report have been constructed using a landsea mask containing 400 grid points between equator and pole.
 After the reprocessing was finished, ECMWF implemented a land-sea mask containing 640 grid points between equator and pole, i.e. with a spacing of approximately 15.6 km as compared to 25 km.
 This mask will be used in the near-real time production of the ASCAT coastal product and yields winds even closer to the coast than in Figure 3.

-Figure 3: Example of operational 12.5-km ASCAT product (left) and corresponding coastal product with $R{\rm max}$ = 15 km (right) in the eastern part of the Mediterranean at 2 March 2009 19:57 UTC.
+Figure 3: Example of operational 12.5-km ASCAT product (left) and corresponding coastal product with R{max} = 15 km (right) in the eastern part of the Mediterranean at 2 March 2009 19:57 UTC.
 The purple squares correspond to WVCs where the land flag is set, but where reliable winds can still be computed.

-Figure 4 shows two-dimensional histograms of the coastal product with $R{\rm max}$ = 15 km compared with the operational 12.5-km data.
-It is clear from the plots that this coastal product very much resembles the operational product, there is no wind speed bias and the wind component standard deviations (bottom plots) are quite small, 0.39 m/s for the u component and 0.53 m/s for the v component.
-Most of the deviations appear to be connected with differences in ambiguity selection resulting in winds 180° apart, mostly at the lower wind speeds (see u.v plots).
-The corresponding results for the coastal products with $R{\rm max}$ = 12.5 km and $R{\rm max}$ = 20 km are not shown here, but they very much resemble those in Figure 4.
-The product with $R{\rm max}$ = 15 km yields the lowest wind component standard deviations but the differences between the three coastal products are small, less than 0.05 m/s.
+Figure 4 shows two-dimensional histograms of the coastal product with $R{max} = 15$ km compared with the operational 12.5-km data.
+It is clear from the plots that this coastal product very much resembles the operational product, there is no wind speed bias and the wind component standard deviations (bottom plots) are quite small, 0.38 m/s for the u component and 0.42 m/s for the v component.
+Most of the deviations appear to be connected with differences in ambiguity selection resulting in winds 180° apart, mostly at the lower wind speeds (see u and v plots).
+The corresponding results for the coastal products with $R{max} = 12.5$ km and $R{max} = 20$ km are not shown here, but they very much resemble those in Figure 4.
+The product with $R{max} = 15$ km yields the lowest wind component standard deviations but the differences between the three coastal products are small, less than 0.05 m/s.

-Figure 4: Two-dimensional histograms of wind speed, direction (w.r.t. wind coming from the North), u and v components of ASCAT coastal product with $R{\rm max}$ = 15 km from 1 March 2009 4:57 to 8:20 UTC (top).
-The biases (red) and standard deviations (blue) as a function of the average buoy and scatterometer results are shown in the bottom.
+Figure 4: Two-dimensional histograms of wind speed, direction (w.r.t. wind coming from the North), u and v components of ASCAT coastal product with $R{max} = 15$ km versus the operational (nominal) 12.5 km product from 1 March 2009 1:36 to 2 March 2009 1:14 UTC (top panels).
+The corresponding biases (red) and standard deviations (blue) as a function of the average operational and coastal scatterometer results are shown in the bottom.